Dive-into-Systems/rs/bases/rsptx/interactives/runestone/operatingsystem/README.md

 We need some support from the D3.js library (already added to dependencies), so make sure to run `npm install` again if you're using an older version of the node modules.

+You can use the keyword `fork` to refer to this tool in a `.ptx` file.
+(An example is provided below).

 ## Tunable parameters

 There are two places where you can adjust how this component behaves.